Value Investing, Strategy & Screening Guide + eBook/pdf

 People who observe Mr. Market can find bargains and make money.
 Using a simple system means there is less that can go wrong.

-Buffett also uses simple stratagems anybody can understand.
-Buffett famously refuses to invest in any company or instrument he does not understand.
-Berkshire Hathaway did not start investing heavily in tech stocks until recently, for instance.
+Buffett also uses simple strategies anybody can understand.
+He famously refuses to invest in any company or instrument he does not understand.
+For instance, Berkshire Hathaway did not start investing heavily in tech stocks until recently.
 By using this rule, Buffett avoids unknown risks and steers clear of markets beyond his expertise.

 The second advantage of value investing is the emphasis on cash.
 Value investors may sometimes make less money than speculators, but they are more likely to have cash in their pockets, e.g., generated from Dividends.
-Also, speculators are essentially gambling, and that means that the risks are higher, and they are more likely to wipe out.
+Also, speculators are essentially gambling, which means that the risks are higher and more likely to be wiped out.
 Long-term value investors usually always win.

-Cash is real money, the money you can spend.
-Cash flow is a measure of the amount of cash a company runs through its business.
+Cash is real money, money you can spend.
+Cash flow measures the amount of cash a company has in its business.

 Monitoring a company’s cash flow shows you if the corporation is making money.

-By comparing the cash flow to metrics like debt, expenditures, revenues, net income, and operating income, you can see how much money the company keeps.
-Persons who watch the cash flow can spot cash-rich businesses and take advantage of them.
+You can see how much money the company keeps by comparing the cash flow to metrics like debt, expenditures, revenues, net income, and operating income.
+People who watch the cash flow can spot cash-rich businesses and exploit them.

 Watching cash flow can help you avoid buying into companies that make a lot of revenue but retain little cash.
-Companies with a lot of revenue but little cash often have high expenses and lots of debt.
+Companies with much revenue but little cash often have high expenses and debt.
 Those companies often fall into the death spiral because they run out of cash.

 Margin of Safety